 The Catholic Daughters of Americas, Court of Santa Maria #81, established this scholarship, which is available to any St. Gregory's student.

-Fathers FE and Joseph McGoldrick Endowed Scholarship
+Fathers Francis and Joseph McGoldrick Endowed Scholarship

 Father Francis E. McGoldrick began this scholarship fund in 1975 in memory of his brother, Monsignor Joseph McGoldrick.
 Father Mack, as he was called, continued to support the fund throughout his life and the fund now honors them both.
 It is designated for deserving Oklahoma Catholic students.

 Established by the family of Gregory Meis, this scholarship has a preference for students considering the priesthood.

 This unrestricted scholarship was created in memory of Eric Milatz by his sister, Dr. Laurie Milatz.
 A 1982 graduate of St. Gregory's, Eric died tragically in 2001 at the age of 37.
 Because St. Gregory's was such an important part of his life, Eric is buried in the Abbey Cemetery on the grounds of our school.

 Oklahoman residents/Preference in Yukon, Canadian County